 Everyone in the family had an AI: me, mom, and dad.
-But Atticus was by far the best.

-On the other end of the spectrum from Atticus lay Daddy’s AI.
+But Atticus was by far the best of the AIs.
+On the other end of the spectrum from Atticus was Daddy’s AI.
 Daddy’s AI was named Margret.
 Margret was as old fashioned and stingy as her name may lead one to believe.
 Don’t get me wrong, I’m sure there have been plenty of wonderful Margrets throughout history who deviated from the burden of their name.
-But this one was not one of them.
+But this Margaret was not one of them.
 Unfortunately for me, I was about to have to interact with her.

 “Atticus, I have a job for eww.”
-Why did I ask Atticus like that?
+Why did I ask Atticus like that, with a clear mispronunciation?
 I did tell you about Margret, right?
 Well, the problem with bad AI isn’t the artificial part, it’s the intelligent part.
-Margret may have been a pain in my astigmatism, but she was awfully intelligent.
-However, I was pretty intelligent myself, and I wasn’t artificial.
+Margret may have been a pain to deal with, but she was awfully intelligent.
+And since I was living under the care of my parents, their AIs had unfettered access to my communication stream.
+They would alert my parents if I said or looked at anything out of place, or if I went anywhere questionable.
+However, I was pretty intelligent myself, and I had devised a system for working around this.

 The problem AI run into is the same problem non-organic robots run into.
 They have very little foresight.
 All of their decisions are made for them prior to them being brought online.
 They can and will only act within the parameter’s that have been programmed into their circuitry.
-This could certainly be a problem for users, at times, but I had been using it to my advantage for years.
+Sure, there is still an intelligence factor, and they can indeed learn to a certain extent.
+But there are still simple ways to exploit AIs just because they are artificial.
+These exploitations could be a problem for users, at times, but I had been using them to my advantage for years.
 While Margret was always tapped into my data stream, I had a particular phrase, that when said in a particular way, keyed Atticus in to briefly cutting Margaret out of the loop long enough to give him his instructions, but short enough that it wouldn’t appear anomalous enough for Margaret to report to Daddy.

-After speaking my secret phrase, Atticus was immediately on call.
+After speaking my secret phrase (and really, it was a secret pronunciation, not a whole phrase), Atticus was immediately on call.
 “At your service, my dear.”
+Atticus’s specific response with, “dear,” let me know that the plan had worked, and Margaret was cut out of my stream.

-“I need to get to the factory to see Daddy,” I said.
+“Thanks, Atticus.
+I really need to get to the factory to see Daddy,” I said.

 “Your father was very clear that he did not want you to seek him out.
 He is on very important business and wishes that you remain at your residence until he returns.”